GitLab System Admin - Hands-On Lab: Troubleshooting GitLab Kubernetes

 Objectives

-The objective of this lab is to demonstrate how to use Prometheus and Grafana for log analysis and monitoring.
+The objective of this lab is to demonstrate how to troubleshoot common issues in a GitLab Kubernetes deployment using logs and diagnostic tools.

 Task A. Issues at the reverse proxy

-1. From a shell session on your GitLab instance, view one of the NGINX active logs.
+1. From a shell session on your GitLab instance, find the webservice pod and view its logs.

 2. After typing this, navigate to your GitLab instance and try accessing various pages on the instance.
 Note how each request has an Nginx log message associated with it.